jvs/autom8/README.md

 # autom8

 autom8 is an automated machine learning library.
+It is being developed for [Machinate](https://machinate.com), a machine learning platform for Excel.

+This is a work in progress.